 Colliery spoil was used to build the backstop and flanking walls on the first range complex and as membership grew the buildings were constructed by members.

 Both Alec and Tony were granted honorary membership due to their initial contribution.
-Sadly Alec has passed away but Tony,
+Sadly both Alec and Tony have passed away but their legacy will live on for many years to come.

 It is ironic that coal again caused a major change within the clubís history because the old range complex sat immediately above rich coal bearing seams which British Coal wished to extract, by opencast mining, and so they agreed to build a new range complex, for our members, which was to be situated about 1 mile away from the original

-This is the five acre complex that S.R.P.C. now occupies, soon to be surrounded by woodlands as part of the National Forest project, but well positioned to grow into the future.
+This is the six acre complex that S.R.P.C. now occupies, soon to be surrounded by woodlands as part of the National Forest project, but well positioned to grow into the future.
 S.R.P.Cís

 range complex was opened in 1992 and currently has more than